Emurgo/yoroi-graphql-migration-backend/README.md

   {
     [addresses: string]: null | {|
       poolOperator: null, // not implemented yet
-      remainingAmount: string, // current remaining awards
+      remainingAmount: string, // current redeemable awards
       rewards: string, //all the rewards every added (not implemented yet)
-      withdrawals: string // all the withdrawals that have ever happened (not implemented yet)
+      withdrawals: string, // all the withdrawals that have ever happened (not implemented yet)
+      unredeemable: string, // MIR amount not yet redeemable
     |}
   }
   ```